athomasq/athomasq.github.io/investing/investing-in-public-appendices/angel-investing-edge.md

 <br/>

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professional career.
-I think most markets are *efficient enough* that without an edge (and a corresponding investment philosophy + discipline), it's very hard to make money.
+I think most markets are *efficient enough* that without an edge (and an investment philosophy tailored to that edge, and the discipline to stick to it), it's very hard to make money.

 Yet when I first started angel investing, I wasn't entirely sure where my edge would be.
 Would it be industry knowledge?
 Connections and networks?
 Domain expertise?
 Quantitative skills?
 Something else?